 Based on the statistical result of SEM analysis, in the case of engineering and computing students, entrepreneurial competencies that influencing each other are ethical and sustainable thinking, learning through experience, taking initiative, and cope with uncertainty, ambiguity and risk.
-As a comparison, results in business administration and management study program students, creativity, mobilizing others, learning through experience, and cope with uncertainty, ambiguity and risk.
-As a comparison, results in creativity where it does not support positive association with learning through experience in engineering and computing students but supported in business administration and management students.
-Secondly, in the ethical andsustainable thinking competence for engineering students is supported to have positive association with learning through experience but it is not supported for business administration and management students.
+As a comparison, results in business administration and management study program students, creativity, mobilizing others, learning through experience, and cope with uncertainty, ambiguity and risk found to influence each other.
+The difference located in creativity where it does not support positive association with learning through experience in engineering and computing students but supported in business administration and management students.
+Secondly, in the ethical and sustainable thinking competence for engineering students is supported to have positive association with learning through experience but it is not supported for business administration and management students.
 Compared to the previous study, the result of this study has higher possibility to increase the accuracy and better prediction since it supported by the neural network prediction.
 Thus, the result could contribute to the enhancement of the student entrepreneurial competence from engineering and computing study program with specific focus.